 Myra works both with individuals who are using the collaborative process and those who are not and has offered some guidance below for those who may be going through a separation.

-The Role of the family consultant
+What is the Role of the family consultant?

 My role as a family consultant in a process of divorce/separation is to support and guide through communication with legal professionals face-to-face and with the divorcing/separating client(s) face-to-face.